 ➡️ Weight loss in the child

-➡️ Avoid eating unsafe and uncooked food from outside
+➡️ Avoid consuming unsafe and undercooked food from outside sources

-➡️ Encourage your child to carry his/her bottle when going out for play
+➡️ Encourage your child to carry their own water bottle when going out to play

 ➡️ Serve freshly cooked food to your child